 THEY SHOOT HORSES, DON'T THEY? is about one such dance marathon.
 Our penniless heroes, Jane Fonda and Michael Sarrazin, enter a marathon dance contest with a prize of $1,500.
 Things go smoothly for the first 600 hours or so, but then the lack of sleep, mental/physical exhaustion and the roar of the blood-thirsty crowds really start to take its toll.
 Still these desperate people fight on.
 How long can it possible go?

-A dark subject matter like this would have been perfect for directors like Polanski or Kubrick (can you imagine the intensity of the end game in a dance marathon film by Kubrick?!), but it wasn't so instead of a masterpiece about dehumanization and a social commentary with some black humor mixed in, we get an alright but overall forgettable film that honestly was kinda boring.
+A dark subject matter like this would have been perfect for directors like Polanski or Kubrick (can you imagine the intensity of the end game in a dance marathon film by Kubrick?!), but that didn't happen, so instead of a masterpiece about dehumanization and a social commentary with some black humor mixed in, we get an alright but overall forgettable film that honestly was kinda boring.
 The speed-walking scenes were engaging, but other than that I really wasn't into it.
 None of the characters were successfully fleshed out, the flash forwards were distracting and unneeded, the pacing was a drag, the sets and costumes looked just like that, the continuity of the contest didn't come off very well and that ending.
 Ha!

 It might sound like I disliked the film, but that's not true.
 It just didn't click with me.
 I'm sure there's tons of people out there that love this film (hell, it had 9 Oscar nominations and even won 1).
 I'm just not one of them.